-This healthy vegetarian Quorn cottage pie recipe is full of veggie goodness and flavour.
-It’s low in calories and an excellent source of protein.
-If you’re watching your weight or just looking for a delicious meat free alternative meal, you’ve come to the right place!
+Vegetarian Quorn cottage pie is full of veggie goodness and flavour.
+If you’re watching your weight or just looking for a delicious meat free quick healthy meal, you’ve come to the right place!

 But, if you’re still not convinced or wondering what Quorn is, then let me explain more about what Quorn mince is and the benefits of it, below.

 I’ve cooked this vegetarian Quorn cottage pie for guests before and they’ve not noticed any difference between a traditional beef one or this one.

 It's also a perfect family dish.
 It's quick to prepare so it's ideal for busy weeknight.

 Vegetarian Quorn Cottage Pie – What is Quorn Mince?

 - Quorn products are made from Mycoprotein which is a nutritionally healthy protein source, discovered more than 40 years ago.

 - Mycoprotein is a type of fungi which is produced by a fermentation process similar to that used for yeast in bread.

 - Quorn is meat free, low in saturated fat and high in fibre.